BasisResearch/millipede/README.md

                                             S=1,        # specify the expected number of covariates to include a priori )

-# run the MCMC algorithm to compute posterior compusion probabilities and other posterior quantities of interest
+# run the MCMC algorithm to compute posterior inclusion probabilities and other posterior quantities of interest
 selector.run(T=1000, T_burnin=500)

 # inspect the results